 You could potentially lower your income tax liability by increasing the amount you contribute to your tax-favored retirement plan (limits apply).
 If you’re age 50 or older, and your plan permits, you may be able to add to your retirement account by making catch-up contributions in addition to your regular plan contributions.

 Consider a Health Savings Account

 A health savings account (HSA) can also be a good tax saving option.
 You can contribute pretax income to an employer-sponsored HSA or make deductible contributions to an HSA you open on your own provided you are covered by a qualified high-deductible health plan.
 You can invest in an HSA and have it grow in a tax-deferred manner similar to an individual retirement account.
 And HSA withdrawals for qualified medical expenses are tax free.
 You can also carry over a balance from year to year, allowing the account to grow.

 Get Professional Assistance

 Our financial professionals can review your prior tax returns and your overall financial situation and identify areas where you could benefit from tax planning.
-Call us at 800-658-9474 or click here to send us an email to start the conversation.
+Call us at 800-658-9474 or submit our contact us form.